NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/traces/index.md

 * This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
 * All exercises are in the subdirectory `exercises`.
 There is also an environment variable `$EXERCISES` pointing to this directory.
 All directories given are relative to this one.
-* Initial directory: `manual-instrumentation-java/initial`
+* Initial directory: `manual-instrumentation-traces-java/initial`
-* Solution directory: `manual-instrumentation-java/solution`
+* Solution directory: `manual-instrumentation-traces-java/solution`
-* Java/Spring Boot backend component: `manual-instrumentation-java/initial/todobackend-springboot`
+* Java/Spring Boot backend component: `manual-instrumentation-traces-java/initial/todobackend-springboot`

 The environment consists of one component:
-1. a Spring Boot REST API service
+- Spring Boot REST API service
     - uses [Spring Boot ](https://www.spring.io) framework
-    - listens on port 8080 and serves serveral CRUD style HTTP endpoints
+    - listens on port 8080 and serves several CRUD style HTTP endpoints
     - simulates an application we want to instrument